imposter404/Weather_Station/README.md

 **ESP32** is a low cost microcontroller mostly used in IOT based project.
 It comes with built-in `WiFi` And `Bluetooth module`
 - **Connectivity**: ESP32 has built-in Wi-Fi and Bluetooth module
 - **I/O port**:The microcontroller includes a variety of peripherals such as:
-GPIO (General Purpose Input/Output) pins
+  -GPIO (General Purpose Input/Output) pins
-ADC (Analog to Digital Converter)
+  -ADC (Analog to Digital Converter)
 DAC (Digital to Analog Converter)
 PWM (Pulse Width Modulation)
 I2C, SPI, and UART interfaces for communication with other devices and sensors.